 The jobs description is shown below.
 Interested?
 Contact us on ersoinfo@gmail with a CV showing your relevant experience.

-We will hold auditions for this role, which will be similar to those for professional orchestras.
+Auditions will be held on June 23rd.
 Candidates will be asked to prepare a movement from a concerto and the audition will also include orchestral excerpts, sight-reading and a short interview.
 All candidates who are auditioned may request comprehensive feedback.

 ERSO Brass Section Leader – Job Description